“Either write something worth reading or do something worth writing.” – Benjamin Franklin

 29. Take any excuse to have fun with friends.

 These are usually positive, but in 2016 had to deal with the sudden passing of a good friend (Pete The Greek).
 It opened my eyes to something I’ve already believed in.
 You should always take every opportunity to have fun with your friends.
 We’re living in the best time period in history and it would be a shame to not take advantage of it.
 Get your work done first and then go have fun with your friends.
 This doesn’t mean that you have to party every weekend.
 You can save up for new experiences (UFC event, hockey game, mini-golfing, kayaking, axe throwing, etc.).
-Don’t be one of those people that always brags about being “too busy” for everything.
+Don’t be one of those people who always brags about being “too busy” for everything.
 That’s just lame.
 You can find time for everything.

 “I don’t know where I’m going from here, but I promise it won’t be boring.” — David Bowie